 and optimized the refining process as a whole.
 Together with Valmet we found out

 “The new OptiFiner Pro refiners have been working very well.
 We are now able to control the refining process much more accurately and the process tolerates more variation,” Laukkanen explains.
 “We believe that the unique refining principle of the OptiFiner Pro gives us an advantage because the refining efficiency is good and the fiber is refined better.
 If we gain energy savings at the same time, well, that’s an added bonus,” he continues with a smile.
 In this respect, Laukkanen says, the bonus is up to 30% less energy used, while achieving the same freeness values as before.

-“Our primary goal is to improve end product quality and for that we are continuing our good co-operation with Valmet.
-The design of the new refiner segments and running speeds in the first refining stage still require optimization to fully meet the requirements set by the raw material, but the potential of the OptiFiner Pro refiners is evident before of our eyes,” enthuses Laukkanen.
+“Our primary goal is to improve end-product quality and for that, we are continuing our good co-operation with Valmet.
+The design of the new refiner segments and running speeds in the first refining stage still require optimization to fully meet the requirements set by the raw material, but the potential of the OptiFiner Pro refiners is evident before our eyes,” enthuses Laukkanen.

 “When deciding on the investment, we made careful life cycle cost calculations for each solution.
 We wanted to compare both investment and maintenance costs together over the next ten years,” says Laukkanen.
 “It is a bit early to say, but we believe that with proper preventive maintenance the maintenance cost will be lower with the OptiFiner refiners.”
 With a refiner segment life of six months, the mill has already witnessed proof of the reliability of the new system compared to the old one.